mia-platform/documentation/docs/development_suite/identity-and-access-management/group-management.md

 Mia-Platform Console allows you to assign and manage authorization privileges to groups of users at Company level.
 Groups aim to simplify the management of a large number of users who have to be assigned the same privileges (e.g. a work team).

-Groups are considered a type of [Identity](/development_suite/identity-and-access-management/overview.md#identity-and-access-management) whereby users with enough permissions can assign and manage roles on the following resources:
+Groups are considered a type of [identity](/development_suite/identity-and-access-management/overview.md#identity-and-access-management) whereby users with enough permissions can assign and manage roles on the following resources:

 * Company
 * Project
 * Runtime Environment

 :::note
-To find out more about Roles management, check out the available [Capabilities](/development_suite/identity-and-access-management/console-levels-and-permission-management.md#users-capabilities-inside-console) that can be assigned to an Identity.
+To find out more about roles management, check out the available [capabilities](/development_suite/identity-and-access-management/console-levels-and-permission-management.md#users-capabilities-inside-console) that can be assigned to an identity.
 :::

 ## Managing Company Groups

 Each Company can have its own groups.
-These types of Identities are configurable and manageable exclusively by a Company Owner from the dedicated Groups section within the Company Overview.
+These types of identities are configurable and manageable exclusively by a Company Owner from the dedicated Groups section within the Company Overview.

-At Company level, for each Group, it is possible to manage:
+At Company level, for each group, it is possible to manage:

-* Name: the name assigned to the Group
+* Name: the name assigned to the group
-* Role: the Group Company Role
+* Role: the group Company role
-* Members: adding and/or removing users from the Group
+* Members: adding and/or removing users from the group

-Existing Groups can also be found within the Identities portal at both Company and Project level, where it is possible to manage Roles assigned to them as well as for the other Identity types.
+Existing groups can also be found within the Identities portal at both Company and Project level, where it is possible to manage roles assigned to them as well as for the other identity types.

 <!-- TODO: ![Group table](./img/group-management/group_table.png) -->

 :::caution
-Please note that some permissions granted by the assigned Company Role may be inherited on the Projects and Runtime Environments of the Company itself.
+Please note that some permissions granted by the assigned Company role may be inherited on the Projects and Runtime Environments of the Company itself.
-Always pay attention when assigning Roles in order to avoid providing undesired access to resources!
+Always pay attention when assigning roles in order to avoid providing undesired access to resources!
 You can check which capabilities are granted according to the chosen role by visiting the [Console Levels and Permission Management](/development_suite/identity-and-access-management/console-levels-and-permission-management.md#users-capabilities-inside-console) documentation page.
 :::

 ### Creating a Group

 The Company Owner can start the group creation process by pressing the *Create group* button inside the Groups section.
-In the creation process it is required to define both the name and Company role of the Group.
-It is also possible to optionally add members to the Group.
+In the creation process it is required to define both the name and Company role of the group.
+It is also possible to optionally add members to the group.

 :::info
-During the creation process, the Group can be also created without members added to it.
-This action can be performed even after the Group creation.
+During the creation process, the group can be also created without members added to it.
+This action can be performed even after the group creation.
 :::

 <!-- <div style={{display: 'flex', justifyContent: 'center'}}>